I am an expert when it comes to taking care of tabby cats—I almost feel that I am one.

 But that doesn't mean we don't need you.
 There's a reason we adopt you as our personal minions.
 Contrary to widespread belief, we're not born knowing how to hunt food for ourselves.
 If our mother didn't teach us, we never learned, and that means we rely on you.

 If you share your life with a tabby, you've accepted a responsibility to be an educated caretaker.
 To put it more bluntly, you need to know what the heck you're doing.
-Learn as much as you can about cats -- what kind of food we need, what things are poisonous to us, what shots we're supposed to have, and how our brains work.
+Learn as much as you can about cats—what kind of food we need, what things are poisonous to us, what shots we're supposed to have, and how our brains work.
 Believe me, you and your tabby will both be happier for it.

-Tabbies Hazards in the Great Outdoors
+There Are Hazards for Tabbies in the Great Outdoors

 Tabbies, at least of the most proudly "generic" sort, are a healthy bunch.
 We're robust, intelligent, and hardy.
 I myself have only needed one visit to the vet that wasn't for routine preventive care, and that was because I got bitten by another cat during a fight and it got infected, but that's OK because you TOTALLY should have seen the other cat!
 It was bigger than me and I absolutely KICKED its BUTT!